-The card itself already generates heat due to the power that it uses to give you faster loading time.
+The card itself already generates heat due to its power to give you faster loading time.

-It is best to understand the following main causes who your M.2 SSD might overheat.
-This time, you will learn the importance of installing a heatsink if you wish to maintain your M.2 SSD for a very long time.
+It is best to understand the following main causes how your M.2 SSD might overheat.
+This time, you will learn the importance of installing a heatsink if you wish to maintain your M.2 SSD for a long time.

-The steps on how to set up the hea sink vary by make and model.
-It is also best to seek expert opinion in handling this very delicate equipment.
+The steps to set up the heatsink vary by make and model.
+It is also best to seek expert opinion in handling this delicate equipment.
 But as far as experience goes, here are some basic steps to get you started:

-4. Install the combined fan and heatsink to the CPU, be sure to tightly install them.
+- Install the combined fan and heatsink to the CPU, be sure to install them tightly.

-6. Check if the CPU is securely plugged into the mother board’s socket.
+- Check if the CPU is securely plugged into the motherboard’s socket.
 Once done, apply the thermal paste and test out your heatsink.

 Aside from using the heatsink to cool down your M.2 SSD, here are some tips that I often teach to my clients when setting up their units:

-Make sure that you regularly check the fans every week for any dust buildup to prevent the heat from getting trapped.
+Ensure you regularly check the fans weekly for any dust buildup to prevent the heat from getting trapped.
 Also, do not settle for the cheaper fans that might get bused after a few months, causing you to do needless replacements.

-You are using an M.2 SSD already, meaning that you should never settle for cheap parts that may affect its performance.
-Even so, look for the most cost-efficient prices in the market to save a few bucks.
+You are using an M.2 SSD already, meaning you should never settle for cheap parts that may affect its performance.
+Even so, look for the most cost-efficient prices to save a few bucks.

 I often save more than a hundred dollars simply by comparing prices in the market by store, device make, and model.

-Once you have the right equipment, be sure to install each part properly.
-When installing the M.2 SSD, be sure to put it away from the devices that produce the most heat.
+Once you have the right equipment, install each part properly.
+When installing the M.2 SSD, put it away from the devices that produce the most heat.

 Since the card easily heats up, it should be placed in a well-ventilated area of your unit’s enclosure.

 Lastly, you should consider a room with a cool temperature.
-Apply an air conditioning system when needed, or if you are going to operate a group of computers that have the M.2 SSD installed.
+Apply an air conditioning system when needed, or if you are going to operate a group of computers with the M.2 SSD installed.